steemit/sbds/README.md

 ## Usage

-During an initial install, blocks can be quickly loaded from "checkpoints" which are gzipped text files that are 1M blocks in length and currently hosted on S3 at `s3://steemit-dev-sbds-checkpoints`.
+On initial use, blocks can be quickly loaded from "checkpoints" which are gzipped text files that are 1M blocks in length and currently hosted on S3 at `s3://steemit-dev-sbds-checkpoints`.

 Once the storage is synced with all previous blocks, blocks can be streamed to storage backends as they are confirmed.